First Quartile (Q1) Calculator

 The first quartile (Q1) calculator finds the 25th percentile of your dataset, the value below which one quarter of the observations fall.
 Q1 is a key boundary in the five-number summary, box plots, and quartile-based spread measures.

-This tool computes Q1 with three standard methods: inclusive, exclusive, and interpolated.
+This calculator computes Q1 with three standard methods: inclusive, exclusive, and interpolated.
 It also shows the result on a visual number line, compares the methods, and highlights the sorted values at or below Q1.

 Choose the method that matches your textbook or software, enter your data, and use the comparison to see how the lower quarter changes when the list is short or uneven.